Reapplying to Medical School

 a.
 Evaluate your reasons for pursuing medicine and weaknesses in your application

-Whether or not a student should reapply depends on a number of factors including the depth of commitment to a career in medicine and the overall strength of their academic preparation.
-Therefore, the first thing that a potential reapplicant should do is to honestly and realistically assess their position and identify the reasons for the rejections:
+Whether or not you should reapply depends on a number of factors including the depth of commitment to a career in medicine and the overall strength of your academic preparation.
+Therefore, the first thing you should do is to honestly and realistically assess your position and identify the reasons for the rejections:

 - Were your grade point averages and/or MCAT scores competitive?